-- 5.6 All issues highlighted in the Annual Internal Audit Report have been raised with relevant managers and actions have been taken to achieve improvements. - 5.7 As part of the Finance Settlement for 2016/17, an offer was made for a multiyear funding settlement.
+- it is a policy of the Authority, that as part of the governance and planning of all partnership arrangements and partnership activity, that as a minimum an Initial Equality Impact Assessment (IEIA) is undertaken.
+However, IEIAs were not being completed and the Authority could therefore, be in breach of the Equality Act 2010.
+This could expose the Authority to the risk of enforcement action being taken by the Equality and Human Rights Commission or result in a legal challenge. - 5.6 All issues highlighted in the Annual Internal Audit Report have been raised with relevant managers and actions have been taken to achieve improvements. - 5.7 As part of the Finance Settlement for 2016/17, an offer was made for a multiyear funding settlement.
 Any Authority wishing to take up the four year funding settlement to 2019/20 was required to set out their proposals in an Efficiency Plan to qualify for the four year settlement from April 2016.
 The Authority considered and approved the Efficiency Plan which was submitted to the Home Office.
-In February 2017, the Minister for Local Government confirmed the Authority's funding settlement for 2017/18.
-The core funding reduction of approximately £4m in 2017/2018 will be managed by reviews to services and an increase in Council Tax.
-At this stage the provisional four year settlement by DCLG is considered to be a reasonable basis to formulate medium term financial planning. - 5.8 With the trend of cuts to government funding continuing into future years, the Authority faces considerable financial pressures which could result in difficulties to deliver an efficient and effective service, which in turn would increase the risk to the communities of the West Midlands.
-A key aim for the Authority is to therefore deliver a more efficient and effective service to the community whilst ensuring the stability of the Authority's financial position remains.
+In February 2018, the Secretary of State for Ministry of Housing, Communities and Local Government confirmed the Authority's funding settlement for 2018/19.
+The core funding reduction of approximately £1.7m in 2018/2019 is broadly in line with the provisional four year settlement.
+At this stage the provisional four year settlement is considered to be a reasonable basis to formulate medium term financial planning although a further core funding reduction of £1m has been assumed in year 3 (2020/21) of the medium term financial plan, given that it extends beyond the Efficiency Plan timescales.

+5.8 With the anticipation of cuts to government funding continuing into future years, the Authority faces considerable financial pressures which could result in difficulties to deliver an efficient and effective service, which in turn would increase the risk to the communities of the West Midlands.
+A key aim for the Authority is to therefore identify and deliver further Service efficiencies to ensure the ongoing stability of the Authority's financial position.